- 17 Jan 2017

 Speed up your house move

-Not forwarding the buyer’s enquiries to the seller via email or obtaining telephone replies = typically a loss of 1-3 weeks
+Forward the buyer’s enquiries to the seller or obtain telephone replies as soon as possible.

 What can a buyer or seller do to ensure a more efficient process?

-- Sign and return documentation requested by your conveyancer as quickly as possible;
+- Sign and return documentation requested by your property lawyer as quickly as possible;

 - On a purchase, instruct a surveyor as soon as possible;

 If you are looking for conveyancing services in the South, our expert residential property solicitors based in Salisbury, Southampton, Poole, Bournemouth and Winchester are on hand to provide you with the legal help and guidance you need.
-Don’t hesitate to contact Partner and Conveyancing Solicitor Tim Higham, on 01722 426985 or contact us here.
+Don’t hesitate to contact Partner and Property Solicitor Lucy Spollin on 01202 339006 or contact us here.